remix-run/remix/docs/api/remix.md

 If you're using `<Form>` and don't care to support the cases above, you don't need to redirect from your actions.
 However, if you don't redirect from an action, make sure reposting the same information isn't dangerous to your data or your visitors because you can't control if they have JavaScript enabled or not.

-<docs-info>In general, if the form validation fails, return data from the action and render it in the component, but once you actually change data (in your database, or otherwise) you should redirect.</docs-info>
+<docs-info>In general, if the form validation fails, return data from the action and render it in the component.
+But, once you actually change data (in your database, or otherwise), you should redirect.</docs-info>

 See also: